Deep South Side Bike Tour -- NOW ON MAY 21!

 The UCSC and Chicago Studies are pleased to offer our second-ever Spring "South Side Sustainability" Bike Tour, exploring the ways that faith, commerce, transportation, and the natural environment have sustained the deep South Side.
-This year's tour is scheduled for Saturday, May 20th (rain date May 21st), with check-In beginning at 10am on the Bartlett Quad.
+This year's tour will take place on our originally-scheduled rain date, Sunday, May 21st), with check-In beginning at 10am on 57th St. in front of the Regenstein Library (1100 E. 57th St.).
 It will be led by the Undergraduate Dean, John Boyer and Political Science Professor Mark Hansen.
 The tour takes approximately 5 hours (including regular stops).
 Riders must provide their own bicycles, which should be in good working order, as well as wear a helmet.
 Riders are discouraged from renting Divvy bikes, as there are no Divvy stations in many sections of the route.
 There will be water and snacks provided at the regular stops.

 Registration for the Bike Tour is limited to 50 riders.
 A wait list will also be maintained, in case of cancelations.
 Registrants will receive reminders and more information about the event in early May.